jpmens/check_nix/README.md

 We requested this timestamp so that zone slave servers can check whether they are still approximately up to date with their zone transfers; the DNSBL is updated several times per second and the SOA serial number has no relationship to time.
+Note once again, that the heartbeat reflects the *approximate* and not the exact time of the last zone update (i.e. the heartbeat is updated once a minute).

 *check\_nix* is a Nagios/Icinga plugin which queries the timestamp to check the freshness of a *Nix Spam* slave.
 During a zone